Industry Spotlight: Waste Management

 “Our influence is bigger than just what happens at your curb,” Gretz said.
 “When you look at what we do, we’re kind of an energy business.
 We turn waste and byproducts into new forms of energy — renewable energy, emerging landfill processes, recycling of the future.
 As custodians of that material, we have the opportunity to help your business go in a lot of different directions.”

-Waste Management has been an MMA member company since March 2003.
+Waste Management is an MMA Industry Member and has been an MMA member company since March 2003.
 Visit online: wm.com.